dwr2118/privrepo/README.md

   - `deptCode`: A String representing the department.
   - `courseCode`: An Integer representing the course within the department.
   - `count`: An Integer representing the number of students within the course.
-* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message or the proper status code in tune with what has happened.
+* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Course Not Found" for an invalid course code entered.
+If the enrollment count was not set properly, HTTP 403 FORBIDDEN is returned and the caller is told "Attribute was not updated successfully."
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /changeCourseTime
 * Endpoint for changing the time of a course.
 This method handles PATCH requests to change the time of a course identified by department code and course code.
 If the course exists, its time is updated to the provided time.